kxdang/kiendang.me/content/blog/082-Algolia-install/index.md

 The data is extracted from the hit object just as if you were to query it out from GraphQL.
 I have only the title and excerpt extracted as seen above in the Hit function.

 ## <center>Remove default results</center>
-But I don't want it to show any results by default.
 Algolia's ReactInstantSearch always shows you results even when the query is empty, in their documentation it shows you how to handle this.

-Here's how I managed mine, I had to wrap my head around how HOC components are used and how they can contain the data.
+Here's how I managed mine, I had to wrap my head around how higher-order components are used and how they pass data to one another.
 The children prop in the Results component contains my Hit searches and displays it based on the conditional that was written in Results.

 ```jsx
 import {